lsa-pucrs/Player-Stage-Manual/docs/INTRO.md

 > ls
 ```

-At this point, you should see nine directories, `Ch3 Ch4 Ch5.1 Ch5.2 Ch5.3 Ch6.2 Ch6.3, Ch7.1, Ch7.2, Ch7.3`, which contain the code examples for the
+At this point, you should see one directory for each setion of this manual,
-respective chapters, and one, `bitmaps`, that has pictures used in several
+which contain the code examples for the respective chapters, and one,
-different examples.
+`bitmaps`, that has pictures used in several different examples.

 ## 1.4 - TRY IT OUT
 First we will run a world and configuration file that comes bundled with